 Another Nail in the Young-Earth Coffin

-I will save a full-blown analysis of the damage to the young-earth hypothesis that this finding causes for another time.
+I will save a full-blown analysis of the damage to the young-earth hypothesis that these artifacts cause for another time.
 For now, let’s just hit the highlights.

-The standard young-earth view holds that the “stone age” was a short period of just a few hundred years in length (500 being the absolute max).
-This period spans from the time when families spread out from Babel 4250 years ago to about the time of Abraham.
+The standard young-earth view proposes that the “stone age” was a short period of just a few hundred years in length (500 being the absolute max).
+This period spans from the time when families spread out from Babel 4270 years ago (2020 AD to 2250 BC) to about the time of Abraham.

 Let us be generous and give the YEC hypothesis 500 years for the Stone Age.
-I have done a few back-of-the-envelope calculations to see how the young-earth hypothesis fits the data about the stone-age tools in Africa, as presented above.
+I have done a few back-of-the-envelope calculations to test how the young-earth chronology fits our observations of stone-age tools in Africa.

 Here are my assumptions: